cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Challenges with IPF Imagery**:

 * Patients may feel bewilderment or threat when suggested to revisit childhood attachment themes
-* Therapist addresses these feelings and helps patients realize what's missing: a positive representation of secure attachment
+* **Therapist addresses these feelings and helps patients realize what's missing**: a positive representation of secure attachment
 * Collaborative approach engages the patient in developing a positive map as a shared goal of treatment

 **Regulating Closeness/Distance**: